roshanrn/roshanrn.github.io/_pages/about.md

 Research Interests
 ======

-My research interests lie in distributed storage systems, the application of machine learning in solving storage systems problems, workload characterisation and classification, data grouping problems in SSDs and mathematical modelling.
+My research interests broadly lie in storage systems, distributed systems, workload characterization and data grouping.
+I particularly enjoy working with high performance systems at scale that optimize how SSDs are used.
+Of late, I've also been interested with how mathematical modelling can play a vital role in analyzing storage systems and also how machine learning can be used to solve systems engineering problems like data placement, data grouping, etc.